Larizzkk/osu-droid-plus/README.md

 # osu-droid!plus

 osudroid!plus is a [fork of a free-to-play circle clicking rhythm game for Android devices](https://github.com/osudroid/osu-droid).
 It was a game hatched many years ago by the
 [osu!](https://osu.ppy.sh/home) community.
-This project is now being developed by a small group of fans and also with the help of foreign friends.
+The project is now being developed by a small group of fans and also with the help of foreign friends.

 ## Status